A dynamic feminist community providing a forum for discussion of equality and diversity at Goldsmiths.

 By 'feminist research' we include any work that is informed by an active engagement with feminist intellectual debates, and any research that investigates questions of power, inequality and difference including race, class, disability as well as gender and sexuality.

-Goldsmiths already has an international reputation for feminist research through the individual activities of staff based in a range of departments, as well as through the numerous conferences we have organised on feminist themes since 2005 including: Emotion, Gender and Culture; Young Women and Feminism; Queer Theory; Feminist and Queer of Colour Scholarship; Feminist Genealogies; Race and The Academy as well as Feminism and Intimacy.
+Goldsmiths already has an longstanding international reputation for feminist research through the individual activities of staff based in a range of departments, from the contributions of alumni staff of the college who have shaped feminist histories (Sally Alexander, Valerie Walkerdine, Kay Stables, Helen Carr, for example), as well as through the numerous conferences we have organised on feminist themes since 1990's including: Emotion, Gender and Culture; Young Women and Feminism; Queer Theory; Feminist and Queer of Colour Scholarship; Feminist Genealogies; Race and The Academy as well as Feminism and Intimacy.

 About the Centre